pingcap/docs-cn/dev/key-features.md

 ## Fast Import and Restore of Data

-TiDB supports the ability to fast-import both mydumper and .csv formatted data using an optimized insert mode that disables redo logging, and applies a number of optimizations.
+TiDB supports the ability to fast-import both Mydumper and .csv formatted data using an optimized insert mode that disables redo logging, and applies a number of optimizations.

 With TiDB Lightning, you can import data into TiDB at over 100GiB/hour using production-grade hardware.